Jiaying-Wu/Melbourne-House-Price-Prediction/README.md

 #### Decision Tree

-The first type of model we builded is Decision Tree using the package `rpart`.
+The first type of model we build is Decision Tree, using the package `rpart`.

 Source code `model_decision_tree.R` under `model` folder.